Languages of Greece: Armenian

 Of the 35,000 Armenians in Greece today, some 20,000 speak the language.

 Aromanian

 The Aromanians, also known as Vlachs, are a population group linguistically related to Romanians.
-Aromanian is a Balkan Romance language.
+Aromanian is an Eastern Romance language.
 It is spoken by the around 250,000 Aromanians in Greece.

 Megleno-Romanian

 Megleno-Romanian is a Romance language spoken in Greece and North Macedonia.
 There are roughly 2,500 speakers in Greece.

+Slavic dialects

-Macedonian
+Bulgarian and Macedonian

-In Greece, Slavic dialects heteronomous with standard Macedonian is spoken; however, the speakers do not all identify their language with their national identity.
-The 1951 census recorded 41,017 Macedonian speaking Greek citizens (most of them bilingual).
-These Macedonian speakers in Greece vary on how they describe their language - most describe it as Macedonian and proclaim an Ethnic Macedonian national identity, although there are smaller groups, some of which describe it as Slavic and espouse a Greek national identity.
-Some historicals consider the local Macedonian dialect as a Bulgarian dialect.
+In Greece, Slavic dialects heteronomous with standard Bulgarian and Macedonian are spoken; however, the speakers do not all identify their language with their national identity.
+Some historians consider the local Macedonian dialect as a Bulgarian dialect.
 Some prefer to identify as dopii and their dialect as dopia which mean local or indigenous in Greek.

-Bulgarian

-In addition to the above, there are an estimated 30,000 native speakers of Bulgarian in Western Thrace according to Ethnologue, where it is referred to as Pomak.